-He is currently working as a Senior Lecturer in the Department and is an Associate Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology and Principal Investigator with the Biomolecular Interactions Centre.
+He is Co-Director and Principal Investigator with the Biomolecular Interactions Centre, Principal Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology and Associate Investigator of the Med

 His research interests include micro- and nanofabrication, surface patterning and the application of microfluidics to Lab-on-a-Chip devices.
-Major research projects he is currently involved in investigate the use of microfluidics to improve the Bioimprint cellular replication and imaging process; force patterns in moving C. elegans using elastomeric micropillars; chemical surface patterning using laminar flow microfluidics; and droplet coalescence and self-propelling in digital microfluidic.
+Major research projects he is currently involved in investigate the use of microfluidics to improve the Bioimprint cellular replication and imaging process, measure force patterns in cells and microorganisms using elastomeric micropillars.

 - Bernach M., Soffe R., Remus-Emsermann M. and Nock VM.
 (2019) Micropatterning of hybrid polydimethylsiloxane for replica leaves.
 Japanese Journal of Applied Physics 58 SDDK01: 1-8. http://dx.doi.org/10.7567/1347-4065/ab0498.

 - Soffe R., Altenhuber N., Bernach M., Remus-Emsermann MNP. and Nock VM.
 (2019) Comparison of replica leaf surface materials for phyllosphere microbiology.
 PLoS ONE 14(6) e0218102: 19. http://dx.doi.org/10.1371/journal.pone.0218102.

 - Soffe R., Bernach M., Remus-Emsermann MNP. and Nock VM.
 (2019) Replicating Arabidopsis Model Leaf Surfaces for Phyllosphere Microbiology. bioRxiv 523985 http://dx.doi.org/10.1101/523985.